manoj1749/amfoss-tasks/task-01/README.md

 # Star all the amFOSS repositories

-This task was intresting with some cool things
+This task was intresting one and a basic task based on starring the repositories which was an easy one.